warning

 And finally, can you identify any literary methods in the evidence that you've selected?
 So pause the video where you take some time to review your work and click play when you're ready to continue.

-Okay, we've made it to the halfway point of today's lesson.
+We've made it to the halfway point of today's lesson.

 So now we've compared the speakers of each poem.

-It's time to compare how the poets reflect on changing relationships.
+It is time to compare how the poets reflect on changing relationships.

 So all three poems reflect on a turning point in the parental relationship.

-And as we were discussing earlier, for "Mother, any distance" and "Walking away", these poems reflect on a moment of separation that's caused by the child's yearning for their independence.
+And as we were discussing earlier for "Mother Any Distance" and "Walking Away," these poems reflect on a moment of separation that's caused by the child's yearning for their independence.

-Whereas in "Follower", this poem focuses on how the roles reversed in the relationship over time.
+Whereas in "Follower," this poem focuses on how the roles reversed in the relationship over time.

 So in both cases we've got this idea of a turning point.